 Specification of controlled education, way of implementation and compensation for absences

-The form of fulfilment by relevant reasons missed lessons is solved individually with subject guarantee person.
+The form of replacement of missed lessons is solved individually with the guarantee person of the subject.

 Type of course unit

 26 hours, optionally

 2. The vibration of the system with one degree of freedom.